stidd/curriculum17-18/foundations/units/unit6/README.md

-# Unit 6: Unit Title
+# Unit 6: Intro to JavaScript Functions

 |Lesson|Minutes|Objectives <br> *Coders will be able to ...*|Extra Resources|
 |:-------:|:-------:|:-------|:-------|